 The federal regulations (40 CFR 122.21(d)(2)) and CWC section 13376 impose a duty on the Copermittees to reapply for continued coverage through submittal of a Report of Waste Discharge no later than 180 days prior to expiration of a currently effective permit.
-This requirement is set forth in the Orange County Copermittees' and Riverside County Copermittees' currently effective permits at Provisions K.2.b and K.2.c, respectively.
-The Orange County Permit, Order No. R9-2009-0002 (NPDES No. CAS0108740) expires on December 16, 2014 and the Riverside County MS4 Permit, Order No. R9-2010-0016 (NPDES No. CAS0108766) expires on November 10, 2015.
+The expiration date of this Order as shown in Table 3, and requirement to file a Report of Waste Discharge no later than 180 days prior to the expiration date of the Order, applies jointly to the San Diego County, Orange County, and Riverside County Copermittees.
+This requirement is set forth in the Riverside County Copermittees' currently effective permit at ProvisionK.2.c.
+The Riverside County MS4 Permit, Order No. R9-2010-0016 (NPDES No. CAS0108766) expires on November 10, 2015.

-Unless the Orange County or Riverside County Copermittees apply for and receive early coverage under this Order, the Orange County Copermittees' and the Riverside County Copermittees' respective permits will be superseded by this Order upon expiration of their respective permits, subject to any necessary revisions to the requirements of this Order made after the San Diego Water Board considers their respective-Reports of Waste Discharge through the public process provided in 40 CFR Part 124.
+Unless the Riverside County Copermittees apply for and receive early coverage under this Order, the Riverside County Copermittees' permit will be superseded by this Order upon expiration of their permit, subject to any necessary revisions to the requirements of this Order made after the San Diego Water Board considers their Report of Waste Discharge through the public process provided in 40 CFR Part 124.